 Require the value of pps_conformance_window_flag to be equal to 0 when the picture width and height are the maximum picture width and height, and infer the values of the PPS conformance window syntax elements to be the same as those signalled in the SPS if the picture width and height are the maximum picture width and height and to be equal to 0 otherwise.
 (JVET-R0068 proposal 6) (JVET-R0262 proposal 1 and 2)

-New condition for signalling of syntax elements

-Not signal the flags that indicate if parameters are signalled in picture header or in slice header (e.q., rpl_info_in_ph_flag, sao_info_in_ph_flag, etc), when there is no picture partitioning.
-Infer them to be equal to 0.
-(JVET-R0113 proposal 2).
+It was commented that there is already a constraint that in this case the window at the PPS level needs to be the same as the one at the SPS level; the question is only whether to require the flag to be 0 and to infer from the SPS level in this case.
+In the current draft, in this case, the window parameters are required to be sent in every PPS when non-zero and are required to always be the same.

+There is also already a requirement that if the picture size in two PPSs is the same, their cropping windows must be the same.
+(These constraints are intended to ease RPR operation.)

+One participant commented that having an inference rule that is conditional on a particular special case seems potentially confusing to implementers.
+Others said it only makes sense that if the parameters are required to have a particular value, that is the value that should be inferred and there shouldn’t be syntax capable of violating that constraint.

+It was noted that this inference from the SPS prevent complete self-contained interpretation of the PPS content, although we already have some such dependencies.

+AHG Recommendation: Adopt.

-New syntax element pps_res_change_allowed_flag in PPS and use it to condition the presence of pic height, conformance window, and scaling window syntax element (JVET-R0262 propposal 3)
+Add a new syntax element pps_res_change_allowed_flag in the PPS and use it to condition the presence of the conformance window and scaling window syntax elements (JVET-R0262 proposal 3).
+This is related to the previous item above.
+With the action taken on the previous item, this reduces to adding a flag that would skip two flags in the PPS.
+No action was taken on this, due to the action taken on the previous item.

-Allow signalling of negative scaling window offsets so that negative vertical and horizontal offsets can be derived even when the referenced picture did not include a scaling window (JVET-R0114)

-Add a constraint for the cropping window offsets and scaling window offsets that at least one of the offsets is different than its default value when the flag that controls their presence is equal to 1 (JVET-R0115)
+Add a constraint for the cropping window offsets and scaling window offsets that at least one of the offsets is different than its default value when the flag that controls their presence is equal to 1 (JVET-R0115).
+It was commented that this extra constraint doesn’t really seem necessary, so no action was recommended on this.

 Change the signalling for wraparound offset.
-Signal “picture width minus wraparound offset” instead of “wraparound offset” (JVET-R0162 proposal 1)
+Signal “picture width minus wraparound offset” instead of “wraparound offset” (JVET-R0162 proposal 1).
+In the 360° ERP case, this corresponds to sending the padding width rather than the pre-padded picture width.
+For the 360° CTC, this would save about 16 bits per PPS (sending a value of 16 instead of 4448).
+The current syntax seems obviously inefficient, so this was supported without any expressed misgivings.
+AHG Recommendation: Adopt.

+Change the signalling of the PPS ID from ue(v) to u(6), as proposed in R0266 proposal 4.
+It was noted that this is the only parameter set ID that uses ue(v) coding for its ID.
+AHG Recommendation: Adopt.

+To resume at 0031 UTC.

 Summary of proposals on APS cleanups: